unitycontainer/documentation/articles/design.md

 # Design of Unity

-This topic describes the design goals, the architecture, and the design highlights of Unity.
-You do not have to understand the design to use Unity; however, this topic will help you to understand how it works and how it interacts with the underlying object builder subsystem.

-## Design Goals

 Unity was designed to achieve the following goals:

 * Promote the principles of modular design through aggressive decoupling.